wwwwwanggggg/wwwwwanggggg/README.md

 Just learning mathmetic recently,it's quite difficult for me.😥

-Mainly work on golang,and sometimes work on python.But this days I'm working on node.js
+Mainly work on golang,and sometimes work on python.But these days I'm working on node.js